 Pay Now or Pay MORE Later: How to Save Thousands with a Quick Settlement Program

 Your officer blows a stop sign en route to a hot call and takes out the family car.
 Your police dog bites a homeless person sleeping behind a dumpster.
 As Forrest Gump once said, “Stuff happens.”
 Should you do the right thing and make a friend for law enforcement by promptly compensating these folks—or would you rather pay attorneys a lot of money to alienate these innocent victims and eventually pay far more than you should have paid?
-Join Lexipol co-founder Bruce Praet in this exclusive webinar to learn how to set up an early settlement program that will save your agency thousands of dollars and improve public relations.
+In this webinar, Lexipol co-founder Bruce Praet explains how to set up an early settlement program that will save your agency thousands of dollars and improve public relations.